+Drive change for regions of the future via research.
 The planning profession demands real-world solutions for the constantly changing environment we live in.
-Work with industry experts to conduct research that will advance the way town planners approach complex issues, and provide new insights into the evolving needs of diverse communities and regions, both within Australia and globally.
+Conduct research that advances the way town planners approach complex issues, and provide insights into the evolving needs of diverse communities and regions, in Australia and globally.

 - Program coordinator

 A Higher Degree by Research (HDR) is a supervised research program that requires undertaking original research, resulting in a thesis, or a thesis and exegesis.

 During the Master by Research program, Master by Research candidates are required to achieve several milestones that relate to their research training.

 Milestones are program requirements and periodic assessments of candidature progression.
 Milestones are distributed throughout HDR candidature providing structure and mechanism for regular review and feedback on progress towards both the research project and attainment of the University’s Research Graduate Attributes.